TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/NextSteps/Index.rst

 Next steps
 ----------

-If you want more detailed information on how to work with the TYPO3 backend, you should read the :ref:`Getting Started Tutorial <t3start:start>`.
-It contains more exhaustive
-information on how to do editor tasks and it also includes basic instructions on some administration tasks like a short section on installing TYPO3 and notes on templates, user management and usage of extensions.

-If you need more information on how to translate a website, you should read the :ref:`Localization Guide <t3l10n:start>`.
+If you need more information on how to translate a web site, you should read the :ref:`Localization Guide <t3l10n:start>`.
 It contains information on how to set up a multi-language site and how to actually do the translation and localization.

+If your activities are not limited to editorial work, you may want to further learn about TYPO3 CMS by following the :ref:`TypoScript in 45 minutes Tutorial <t3ts45:start>` which is a preparation for the :ref:`Templating Tutorial <t3templating:start>`.